Background

 Models

 To investigate microbiota-driven modulation of cancer pathways, we employ a multifaceted model system centered on Klebsiella pneumoniae, a gut bacteria associated with colorectal cancer.
-This includes in vitro co-culture systems to dissect cellular responses, mouse and zebrafish models to study host–microbe interactions in vivo, and analysis of genomic and metagenomic data from patients to validate our findings This integrative approach enables mechanistic insights into how K. pneumoniae and other pathobionts may influence tumorigenesis, particularly through pathways such as p53.
+This includes in vitro co-culture systems to dissect cell responses, mouse and zebrafish models to study host–microbe interactions in vivo, and analysis of genomic and metagenomic data from patients to validate our findings.
+This integrative approach enables mechanistic insights into how K. pneumoniae and other pathobionts influence tumorigenesis, particularly through pathways such as p53.

 Current projects in the lab